simoncurd/hula-web/README.md

 Once deployed:
 * The homepage for hula can be reached at [http://localhost:8080/hula/welcome] (Assuming out-the-box Tomcat configuration).
-* Hula scripts live in WEB-INF/scripts.
-* Velocity templates live in WEB-INF/pages.
-* Assets are located directly in the /hula folder.

 # Latest Version

 * This is a very early release and is not considered production-ready.
-* The current release is version 0.1 alpha 1.
+* The current release is version 0.1.1

 # Roadmap

 Key Features for future versions:

-* Session support
+* HttpUnit-based tests
 * Validation framework
-* HttpUnit-based tests
+* Improved web-service support
+* SEO URL support

 # Contributing